Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Experiments

-In \S~\ref{sec:region_generation}, we introduce \KSquareNeighbor of a pixel as a region that includes all possible areas within an image, allowing us adaptively select the most diverse and uncertain regions.
-In Table~\ref{table:analysis_shape}, we compare \KSquareNeighbor with other shapes of regions such as Fixed rectangle and Superpixels (We adopt the off-the-shelf SEEDS~\cite{Van_SEEDS_IJCV} algorithm.) on the task GTAV $\to$ Cityscapes.
+\paragraph{Effect of region shape} In \S~\ref{sec:region_generation}, we define \KSquareNeighbor as a region that includes all possible areas within an image, allowing us adaptively select the most diverse and uncertain regions.
+In Table~\ref{table:analysis_shape}, we compare \KSquareNeighbor with other shapes of regions such as Fixed rectangle and Superpixels (the off-the-shelf SEEDS~\cite{Van_SEEDS_IJCV} algorithm) on the task GTAV $\to$ Cityscapes.
 As the model is training the importance of each region varies, however, the generated regions of the other two methods are fixed and do not fit well in this case.
 Thus, we observe the performance degradation using other methods, demonstrating the proposed region generation centered on each pixel is beneficial for acquiring the most concerning part in an image.